 When you have a gorgeous and spacious property at your disposal, the sound of having your wedding at home can be incredibly tempting – you can pretty much do whatever you want.
 What could be better?

 But here’s the thing – private property weddings present a unique set of challenges and expenses that are important to keep in mind if you’re considering an at-home wedding, because you’re essentially building a temporary wedding venue from scratch.
-Here are my top 10 things to consider when you’re hosting a wedding at home:
+As your Hudson Valley wedding planner, here are my top 10 things to consider when you’re hosting a wedding at home:

 If you’re planning to light your tent with bistro lights, have a band or DJ, power a restroom trailer and have a caterer onsite to serve food and bus the tables, you’ll need to make sure that you have adequate power, outlets and water sources for all of those needs.
 Chances are you will need a large generator (or two) to power up all of the vendor’s equipment.